 Progesterone is linked to both an increase in body temperature and fatigue – two classic symptoms of premenstrual syndrome (PMS).
 This is why you may feel exhausted but have trouble sleeping in the days leading up to your period.
 A drop in body temperature signals that it’s time to sleep.
 If your hormones are keeping you warmer than normal, it’s harder to naturally drift off.

 While most women report difficulty sleeping in the days leading up to their period and the first few days of menstruation, interestingly, laboratory sleep studies have shown that sleep composition remains mostly consistent across the menstrual cycle.
-However, women taking oral contraceptives have less deep sleep and might experience more REM sleep.
+However, women taking oral contraceptives have less deep sleep and might experience more REM sleep, and If you’re wondering “How does SleepScore app work?” the app will tell you how much deep sleep you got that night.

 It may be that synthetic hormones have more influence on sleep than naturally occurring hormones involved in the menstrual cycle.
 That said, women who take oral contraceptives do not seem to experience self-reported sleep disturbances to the same extent as women who do not use oral contraceptives.